Cammag

 Cammag ([ˈkʰamaɡ]) is a team sport originating on the Isle of Man.
-It is closely related to the Scottish game of shinty and is similar to the Irish game of hurling.
-Once the most widespread sport on Man, it ceased to be played around 1900 after the introduction of association football, though it has experienced a revival in the 21st century.
+It is closely related to the Scottish game of shinty and the Irish game of hurling.
+Once the most widespread sport on Mann, it ceased to be played in the early twentieth century after the introduction of association football and is no longer widely-played.

-Equipment involves a stick (camman, meaning "little curved thing") and a ball (crick or crig) with anything between four and two hundred players.
+Equipment included a stick (camman, meaning "little curved thing") and a ball (crick or crig) with anything up to 200 players.
 Sometimes whole towns and villages took part, or even played each other.
-The camman can be any stick with a bent end, and is similar in design to the caman in shinty, both unlike the Irish camán, having no blade.
+The camman was similar in design to the caman in shinty, both having no blade unlike the Irish camán.
 A gorse wood camman, if of suitable size and shape, was a very much treasured possession.
 The crick can be made from cork or wood, and varied from circular to egg-shaped, sized from approximately two inches in circumference to 'the size of a fist'.
 Old accounts tell that the crick was sometimes covered in cloth or leather.

-The Manx word Cammag, as in modern Scottish Gaelic and Irish camán, is derived from the Gaelic root word cam, meaning bent.

-Cammag season started on Hunt the Wren Day (26 December) and was only played by men (of all ages) during the winter.
-Corris's Close (now Athol Street) was the chief playing-ground in the town of Peel.

-In modern times, an annual match of cammag is played in St John's.
+Cammag season started on 26 December (St. Stephen's Day/ Hunt the Wren Day) and was only played by men (of all ages) during the winter.
+In modern times, an annual match of cammag is played in St John's on 26 December in keeping with this tradition.

-There is evidence to show that Cammag had strong links to Welsh Bando, there are records in Wales that teams would have been games played all over the place with 20–30 men a side and played on a pitch 200 metres long.
-Once a year there would have been the very biggest games with hundreds of men to a team and numbers would not have been counted but more of a free for all.

-History and recent matches

-In his book 'Isle of Man Hockey', Kit Gawne suggests that the game of cammag may have been introduced to the Isle of Man by missionaries.

-The earliest written record of the game dates to 1760, when three men and a boy were brought before the church court for playing cammag on a Sunday.